 Every affiliate of TESOL International Association is eligible for one complimentary registration for the TESOL Advocacy & Policy Summit.
 If your affiliate hasn’t yet identified a delegate for this year, contact your local affiliate to see if they will support your attendance.

 Affiliates should contact Valerie Borchelt or John Segota with the name of their delegate to register.

-Register before 17 May for only $99 USD.
-Full details and registration information available are available on the TESOL Advocacy and Policy Summit webpage.
+Register early and save!
+Full details and registration information available are available on the TESOL Advocacy & Policy Summit webpage.

 Have you participated in TESOL Advocacy Day or similar events in the past?
 Do you have other reasons you would add?